ArghyaDas21112001/Hotel-Management-Database/README.md

-# Hotel-Management-Database
+# HOTEL-MANGEMENT-GUI-AND-NORMAL-PROGRAM-PYTHON-
-I have tried to computerize the hotel management system through my project. he project is written in Python 3 that uses OOPS concept ie it is based on object and classes.
+I have tried to computerize the hotel management system through my project.
+The project is written in Python 3 that uses OOPS concept ie it is based on object and classes.

-FOR THE GUI I HAVE USED TKINTER AND PAGE:
+FOR THE GUI I HAVE USED TKINTER AND PAGE

--> THE NORMAL CODE IS NAMED AS MAIN.PY
+THE NORMAL CODE IS NAMED AS MAIN.PY

--> TO RUN THE GUI JUST EXECUTE MAINLY.PY
+TO RUN THE GUI JUST EXECUTE MAINLY.PY